MatzoMT/cs1302-arcade/README.md

    Therefore, I will try to use "task" throughout the remainder of this response.

-   To create a new thread, you need to instatiate a [`Thread`](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html) object with a [`Runnable`](https://docs.oracle.com/javase/8/docs/api/java/lang/Runnable.html) implementation for your task.
+   To create a new thread, you need to instantiate a [`Thread`](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html) object with a [`Runnable`](https://docs.oracle.com/javase/8/docs/api/java/lang/Runnable.html) implementation for your task.
 Since `Runnable` is a functional interface,